illinoistech-itm/jhajek/itmt-430/tooling-assignment-vagrant/tooling-assignment-vagrant.md

 # Tooling Assignment Vagrant

-Provide the required screenshots to show that tooling has been properly installed inside of your Ubuntu 20.04.3 Vagrant Box
+Provide the required screenshots to show that tooling has been properly installed inside of your Ubuntu Jammy 22.04.1 Vagrant Box and AlmaLinux 9 Box

 ## WebServer Install

-Screenshot from the host OS of http://192.168.33.10
+Screenshot from the host OS of http://192.168.56.10

 ## Output of vagrant box list command